MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-retention/New-RetentionPolicyTag.md

 ```

 ### -LocalizedComment
 The LocalizedComment parameter specifies localized comments and their languages.
-When the user's language setting matches a language specified for this parameter, MicrosoftOutlook and Outlook on the web display the corresponding localized comment.
+When the user's language setting matches a language specified for this parameter, Microsoft Outlook and Outlook on the web display the corresponding localized comment.
 Comments are specified in the form of ISO Language Code:Comment, for example, LocalizedComment EN-US:"This is a localized comment in U.S. English".

 ```yaml
 Type: MultiValuedProperty